babaralijamali/RtspCheck/README.md

 # RtspCheck

-RtspCheck is a Camera Port and Stream Checker used to find open cameras.
+RtspCheck is a CCTV Camera Port and Stream Checker used to find vulnerable open cameras.

 # Installation
 pip install rtspcheck